 JSON with NIEM

 NIEM may have started in the U.S., but its reach doesn’t stop there.
 International governments and private sector organizations can maximize the value of NIEM, too.
 Communities in Europe, North America, and Australia already use NIEM for their information exchange efforts.
 NIEM 5.0 represents an initial step toward evolving NIEM to support a more global exchange environment.
-As part of the 5.0 development process, a dedicated team collaborated with several strategic international partners to identify information that should be added or updated within both NIEM Core and individual domains to meet their business needs.
+As part of the 5.0 development process, a dedicated team collaborated with several strategic international partners to identify information that should be added or updated within both NIEM Core and individual subcommittees to meet their business needs.

 Updates to NIEM Core include but not limited to: